ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Ok, that's starting to really look like something.
 (Note that the CSS here does not include all the properties needed)

 It's pretty common for Alerts to disappear automatically, so let's add support for that.
-If there really was an HTML `alert` element and it had an auto-disappearing feature I could imagine it would have an `autodismiss` attribute for triggering this behavior, so let's go with that:
+If there really was an HTML `alert` element and it had an auto-disappearing feature one could imagine it would have an `autodismiss` attribute for triggering this behavior, so let's go with that:

 _New autodismiss feature_
 ```html